-The S-team develops new techniques to use wavefield measurements for imaging, in particular for detecting time-dependent changes in the subsurface.
+The S-team, under the direction of Dr. Roel Snieder, develops new techniques to use wavefield measurements for imaging, in particular for detecting time-dependent changes in the subsurface.
 Research areas include imaging using background noise as a source, imaging in unknown media, and time-dependent material properties.
 The team has an interdisciplinary approach in the methods that is uses, and applies these methods to a variety of applications that range from seismic imaging to monitoring dams.

 Methods We Love